 Learn how to draw a great looking Rice and Chopsticks with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Rice and Chopsticks drawing.

 Are you hungry for some Chinese food?
 You can learn how to draw a bowl of rice with chopsticks!
 Use your drawing skills to create your own menu for homemade meals.

 Where do people eat with chopsticks?
 These eating utensils are popular in East Asia and are used with Asian-style cuisine worldwide.

 This includes lands such as Japan, Korea, Vietnam, Cambodia, and Thailand.
 They originated in China 3 to 4 thousand years ago.

 Scroll down for a downloadable PDF of this tutorial.